 Status Belinda was large and prestigious pre-Revolution brand established in 1882.
 It was discontinued in the early to mid-1960s.
 It was reintroduced in 1989 as a low cost machine-made brand.
 It was deleted from Habanos portfolio circa 2005, and production moved to Internacional Cubana de Tabacos S.A.
 (ICT), albeit with new sizes and branding.
-It was discontinued by ICT around 2014.
-According to some sources, the cigars were (and possibly are still) available in Cuba for some time after this, so it may have become a domestic production cigar.
+It became Cuban domestic market only around 2014.

 Generally The range comprised medium strength cigars.
-Before circa 2005 the cigars were machine-made with long-filler tobacco.
-Under ICT, the cigars were made using short-filler tobacco.
+Before circa 2005 the cigars were reportedly machine-made with long-grain short-filler tobacco, which is to say the shreded tobacco used was in larger pieces than in conventional short-filler.
+Since 2005, the cigars were made using normal short-filler tobacco.

 Standard Band A 1989 to c2005 Less embossing than earlier bands

 Standard Band B c2005 on First ICT band.
 Embossed.